Ra'ad (air-launched cruise missile)

-Ra'ad (رعد), military designation Hatf-VIII Ra'ad ('Target-8'), is a subsonic, standoff air-launched cruise missile (ALCM) jointly designed and developed by the National Engineering & Scientific Commission (NESCOM) and Air Weapons Complex.
+Ra'ad (رعد), military designation Hatf-VIII Ra'ad ('Target-8 Thunder'), is a subsonic, standoff air-launched cruise missile (ALCM) jointly designed and developed by the National Engineering & Scientific Commission (NESCOM) and Air Weapons Complex.

 It is deployed in the military service of Pakistan Air Force as Hatf-VIII, and has provided Pakistan with aerial nuclear deterrence.

 Development

-Design and development of Ra'ad begins in 1998 with the program being delegated to National Engineering & Scientific Commission (NESCOM) that worked with Pakistan Air Force's engineering laboratory— Air Weapons Complex.
+Design and development of the Ra'ad began in 1998 with the program being delegated to National Engineering & Scientific Commission (NESCOM) that worked with Pakistan Air Force's engineering laboratory—Air Weapons Complex.

 Not much has been known about the development of the program since it was designed and engineered in secrecy with military leading the program.
-Pakistan's engineering feat on designing the cruise missiles attracted the Western sources leveled allegations on China on collaboration and later placing blame on Apartheid South Africa, which was strongly refuted former program manager General Mirza Aslam Beg, crediting to scientists for achieving this feat.
+Pakistan's engineering feat on designing the cruise missiles attracted the Western sources leveled allegations on China on collaboration and later placing blame on apartheid South Africa, which was strongly refuted former program manager General Mirza Aslam Beg, crediting to scientists for achieving this feat.

 Technical design

 Codenamed as Ra'ad (lit.
 Thunder), the design engineering and its control system is developed by the NESCOM while weapon guidance, warhead design, and engine design was undertaken by the Pakistan Air Force's Air Weapons Complex.
-Ra'ad features uses principles of stealth to avoid enemy detection, and is verified to carry tactical NE warheads at 350 km.
-According to Pakistani military, Ra'ad flies with subsonic speed at low altitude and follows terrain with high maneuverability.
+The Ra'ad features uses principles of stealth to avoid enemy detection, and is verified to carry tactical NE warheads at 350 km.
+According to Pakistani military, the Ra'ad flies with subsonic speed at low altitude and follows terrain with high maneuverability.

-In Pakistani military deployment, Ra'ad has a unique military identification as Hatf-VIII (lit.
+In Pakistani military deployment, the Ra'ad has a unique military identification as Hatf-VIII (lit.
 Target-8) with mission for precision attacks on high value targets including command centers, radars, surface-to-air missile launchers, ballistic missile launchers and stationary warships.
-The second derivative of Ra'ad is deployed as Ra'ad-II, which has an extended range of 600 km.
+The second derivative of the Ra'ad is deployed as Ra'ad-II, which has an extended range of 600 km.

 The Ra'ad can carry 450 kg ammunition load with estimated blast yield of 5 ktonTNT—12 ktonTNT.